Brprb08/orbital-control-simulator/README.md

 - Work with C++ and Unity interoperability (DLL calls)
 - Optimize both simulation logic and rendering

-It also served as a way to deepen my understanding of orbital maneuvering and physics systems that underpin spaceflight simulation.
+It also served as a way to deepen my understanding of orbital maneuvering and physics systems that create spaceflight simulation.

 ---

-## System Breakdown
+## System & Tools Breakdown

 - **Physics Core (C++):** RK4 integration and gravitational forces
 - **Unity Frontend:** Object instantiation, camera controls, and trajectory visualization
 - **Thrust Model:** Instantaneous velocity change (impulse burn) based on burn direction and current mass
 - **Trajectory Rendering:** GPU-drawn orbital paths for performance
 - **Interop:** Unity uses `DllImport` to communicate with native physics functions

----

-## Tools & Technologies

-- Unity (C#)
-- Native C++ DLL (Windows)
-- RK4 Numerical Integration
-- Manual N-body gravity implementation (no built-in physics engine)
-- Real-time rendering via Unity’s LineRenderer and GPU instancing

 ---